dustinpfister/blog_posts/_posts/nodejs-simple-build-tool.md

 ## 5 - A demo folder

-Now to go over a quick demo folder for the sake of just tetsing out if this works or not.
+Now to go over a quick demo folder for the sake of just testing out if this works or not.
+The demo that I made for the project just consists of two javaScript files on of which is a crude game module, and the older is a main loop that makes use of it.

 ### 5.1 the build-conf.json file